flatedex/flatedex/README.md

 # Hi there 👋.
 I'm Ilyas Zakirov.

-Currently i'm looking for job as **backend .NET developer**.
+Currently i'm looking for а job as **backend .NET developer**.
 CV on both english and russian will be added just soon.

 - Usually my projects were written on **WPF** or **ASP.NET MVC**
 - Have a look at my projects as a portfolio bellow in a pinned section!